Flat Back Latex Teats

 Latex teats have the most “teat-like” feel.
 Soft latex is easier to nurse than rubber teats for small lambs and goat kids, but they are less durable.
 They are the best choice only until days 8–10.

-Due to flat-back design, washer (Item #565100) is included with each nipple.
+Due to flat-back design, a washer (#565100) is included with each nipple.
 Use the washer to help prevent leakage between the bucket wall and the teat unit.

 - Dimensions: 2" x 1-3/8"